Sterling holds firm near 4-1/2 month high vs dollar

 "Having traded above the 200-week moving average (against the dollar) for the first time since August 2008, a close above this level remains structurally positive for the pound." said Michael Hewson, analyst at CMC Markets.

-The rally in sterling has come in spite of concerns about the UK economy, with the Organisation for Economic Cooperation and Development saying last week it expected the growth in the UK to contract by an annualised 0.4 percent in the fourth quarter of 2011.
+The rally in sterling has come in spite of concerns about the UK economy, with the Organization for Economic Cooperation and Development saying last week it expected the growth in the UK to contract by an annualized 0.4 percent in the fourth quarter of 2011.

 Sluggish growth has already forced the Bank of England into pumping 325 billion pounds of stimulus in the shape of quantitative easing into the economy.